SAEON/data-portal/README.md

   - [Material UI](https://material-ui.com/)

 # Quick start
-Setup the repository for development (NOTE: This repository currently only supports Linux/Mac development, since it's farily straightforward to configure a Linux development environment using WSL on Windows (or similar).
-If there is interest in further cross platform support please [request this](https://github.com/SAEONData/catalogue/issues))
+Setup the repository for development.
+The repository _should_ be supported cross-platform - on any platform that `Node.js` can be installed.
+However, this workflow has only been tested on Ubuntu.

 ```sh
 # Download the source code